cmillani/cmillani.github.io/_posts/2022-02-12-terraforming-home-assistant.markdown

 ---
 layout: post
 title:  "provisioning home assistant with terraform and ansible"
-date:   2021-12-18 19:05:00 -0300
+date:   2022-02-12 17:05:00 -0300
 categories: infra
 tags: ["terraform", "ansible", "homeassistant", "cloud-init", "debian"]
 ---

 Earlier this month my [home assistant](https://www.home-assistant.io) installation broke.
-During an auto-update something went wrong and the system was left in a state where I could not bring that back.
+During an auto-update something went wrong and the system was left in a state where I could not bring it back.
 I am using Home Assistant Supervised on a Debian VM, and there are [some warnings](https://www.home-assistant.io/installation/linux#install-home-assistant-supervised) about this kind of setup.

 Well, after some attempts to bring the service back to life I decided to take this as an opportunity to learn a little bit of some automation tools.
 On the next session I'll describe which tools and why, and then the steps I used to provision my instance of Home Assistant.